When it comes to digital marketing, the number of three-letter acronyms is so high, that sometimes we find our heads spinning! But don’t worry.

 For example, you might search ‘coffee shop near me’ or ‘coffee shop open late’ on Google.
 The way that Google then provides results based on your search is determined by SEO.
 SEO is the tool that tells Google, “Hey!
 This is what information my website has, this is what I’m talking about, and these are the types of people that would find my website interesting!”

-For more on SEO, meta descriptions, title tags, SEO strategy, link building, ranking factors, and so on, check out this article for 10 tips to maximize your SEO efforts this year, this article we wrote on why SEO is important, or one of our newest articles on how to effectively combine SEO and content marketing!
+For more on SEO, meta descriptions, title tags, SEO strategy, link building, ranking factors, and so on, check out this article for 10 tips to maximize your SEO, this article we wrote on why SEO is important, or one of our newest articles on how to effectively combine SEO and content marketing!

 What is SEM?